Ecconia/OpenTUNG/Readme.md

 OpenTUNG is basically a WIP clone of "The Ultimate Nerd Game" written in Java.

+Started by @Ecconia

 ## Kilometer-marks

 Arrived at:
 - The game imports `.tungboard` files.
-(Missing Noisemaker and Delayer support currently).
-- The game displays the loaded TUNGBoard.
+- The game displays everything of the loaded TUNGBoard.
-- Wires have a state and are connected with each other, waiting for the simulation to control them.
+- The game can simulate the whole board circuit.

 To arrive:
 - Add animated interaction with buttons/switches.
-- Have every component visible in the game and give label-text a good formatting.
+- Give label-text a good formatting and graphic.
-- Run the simulation so that it behaves the same as in TUNG, with better visuals on low tick rates.
 - Add modification of the builds (collision checking), so that things can be placed or move at each other.
-- Update the simulation network properly on modifications of it.
+- Update the simulation network when modified of it.
 - Improve the looks of the game, better light calculation pending.

 ## Why?
 (Story...)

+Some ages ago @JimmyCushnie wrote "The Ultimate Nerd Game".\
+But then TUNG got declared as the alpha version of the much superior "Logic World".\
-TUNG was written some time ago and has not received any update since then.
+That was some years ago and since then it has not received any update.\
-It is however an amazing game/tool to make some of your dream reality.
+It is however an amazing game/tool to make some of our dreams reality.

-Sadly it comes with a bunch of negative factors.
+Sadly it comes with a bunch of negative factors.\
-Without a dedicated GPU, the game does not run very well (5 FPS with decent content).
-Additional the modding framework is only compatible with 0.2.6 which has an aweful typing bug on Linux.
-And without mods the game might be tricky.
-And 0.2.7 has a bunch of bugs on Windows, but works on Linux.
-In either OS with that version one cannot stack boards, which is painful.
-Additional to that if you build something bigger, you may end up with huge load times and an almost frozen computer since the game needs 15GB for unknown reasons.
+If you have bad hardware like @Ecconia and run the game on Linux, you might experience the game to only run on 15FPS (or less) as well as having it use 20GB of RAM.
+The game runs properly, until you start to build very big things, like memories.\
+Additional depending on version and OS you have a bunch of bugs which sometimes make building difficult.\
+There is a modding framework, but that does not support the latest version, the modding-supported version has a horrible bug on Linux.\
+So for @Ecconia that means "no mods", which makes placing many wires a tedious task.\

-In a nutshell, this clone is an attempt to make a more performant and simplified TUNG which can be used, without the known struggles.
+In a nutshell, this project aims to provide a version of TUNG which does not have any of the old bugs and even comes with more features and performance.\
-If its at a stage similar/equal to TUNG, it will provide a better GUI since its just possible to rewrite it in any desired way, yay open-source.
+This is nevertheless a Work-In-Progress project which has yet to arrive at the level of TUNG.
+Some things are better already, some are not even implemented.
+Things like the nice landscape will however never make it into OpenTUNG.

-Everyone is free to use this, if he/she doesn't hate Java :P
+Everyone is free to use this program/game/tool/simulator, if he/she doesn't hate Java :P

 ## Install (Build from source...)